 Professor Avani Mehta Sood is a social psychologist and legal scholar who joined the Berkeley Law faculty in 2013.
 She teaches Criminal Law, Evidence, and a seminar on Law & Psychology.

-Sood’s empirical research has uncovered new dimensions of deep-rooted legal doctrines and practices, including novel findings on how jurors are likely to construe legal standards for criminal attempt, how judges tend to apply the exclusionary rule in search-and-seizure cases, why concepts of “harm” in criminal law can be psychologically malleable, and whether verdict format affects determinations of criminal liability.
-In addition, she has experimentally studied the psychology of severe interrogation and has written on gender justice and international human rights law.
+Sood’s research has uncovered novel dimensions of deep-rooted legal doctrines and practices—shedding new empirical light, for example, on how jurors are likely to construe legal standards for criminal attempt; how judges apply the exclusionary rule in search-and-seizure cases; the psychological malleability of “harm” in criminal law; and the effects of verdict format in criminal trials.
+In addition, Sood has experimentally studied the psychology of severe interrogation and has written on issues of gender justice and international human rights law.
 Her work has been published in leading law reviews and peer-reviewed journals, including the Stanford Law Review, Virginia Law Review, Harvard Law Review Forum, Georgetown Law Journal, Annual Review of Law and Social Science, California Law Review, Journal of Experimental Social Psychology, Vanderbilt Journal of Transnational Law, and Theoretical Inquiries in Law.

-Prior to entering academia, Sood worked as a judicial law clerk for the Honorable Kimba Wood in the U.S. District Court for the Southern District of New York, a litigation associate at Debevoise & Plimpton LLP, and a research fellow with the International Legal Program of the Center for Reproductive Rights (for which she conducted field investigations and authored publications on legal mechanisms for addressing large-scale women’s rights violations in India and Kenya).
-She has also worked at Cleary Gottlieb Steen & Hamilton LLP, the National Center for Youth Law, and the New York County District Attorney’s Office.
+Prior to entering academia, Sood worked as a litigation associate at Debevoise & Plimpton LLP and served as a judicial law clerk for the Honorable Kimba M. Wood in the U.S. District Court for the Southern District of New York.
+In addition, she spent two years as a research fellow with the International Legal Program of the Center for Reproductive Rights, during which she conducted field investigations, judicial trainings, and authored publications on legal mechanisms for addressing large-scale rights violations in India and Kenya.
+Sood has also worked at Cleary Gottlieb Steen & Hamilton LLP in New York, the National Center for Youth Law in Oakland, and the Appeals Bureau of the New York County District Attorney’s Office.

 Sood is a co-founder of the Law and Society Association’s Collaborative Research Network on Law, Society, and Psychological Science.
-At UC Berkeley, she is an Affiliate of the Institute of Personality and Social Research, the Jurisprudence and Social Policy Program, the Center for the Study of Law and Society, the Institute of Governmental Studies, and the Institute for South Asia Studies.
-In addition, she serves on the University’s IRB Committee for the Protection of Human Subjects, on the Advisory Board of Partnership for Trauma Recovery (a non-profit organization that provides psychosocial services for survivors of war, torture, and human trafficking), and as a peer reviewer for various legal, empirical, and scientific journals.
+At UC Berkeley, she serves on the University’s IRB Committee for the Protection of Human Subjects and is an Affiliate of the Institute of Personality and Social Research, the Jurisprudence and Social Policy Program, the Center for the Study of Law and Society, the Institute of Governmental Studies, and the Institute for South Asia Studies.
+Sood also serves as an external peer reviewer for various legal, empirical, and scientific journals.

 A.B., Princeton University (1999)